List of newspapers in Hong Kong: Popularity

-Paparazzi

-Apple Daily had one of the highest circulations before its closing, due to their approach.
-They used an informal style, concentrating on celebrity gossip and paparazzi photography.
-Apple Daily had brash news style, sensationalist news reportage and was known for its anti-government political positions.
+Apple Daily had one of the highest circulations before its closure in 2021.
+It had a feisty, tabloid style, concentrating on celebrity gossip and paparazzi photography, with sensationalist news reportage and a noted anti-government political position.
 The Chinese language publications were written to some degree with colloquial Cantonese phrases.

-Number and price
+Media landscape and pricing

 The number of newspapers in the market has been stable for a long time.
-There are occasional attempts at establishing new types of newspaper and theme-oriented papers, but most of these new papers cannot compete with the more mainstream papers.
-However, the entry into the market of free newspapers Metropolis Daily, Headline Daily, am730, and The Epoch Times has spurred competition.
+Occasional attempts to establish new types of newspaper and themed papers generally cannot compete with the established brands.
+However, the entry into the market of free newspapers Metropolis Daily, Headline Daily, am730, and The Epoch Times spurred competition.
 In September 2007, The Standard changed its business model from a traditional daily into a free-sheet, distributed in commercial districts like Central and Admiralty.

-Most papers sell at the cover price of HK$9-10, except South China Morning Post (HK$9, while the Sunday edition, Sunday Morning Post, costs HK$10).
+Most papers sell at a cover price of HK$12, except South China Morning Post (HK$16) and Hong Kong Economic Journal (HK$15).
 The economic recession brought about by SARS in 2003 led to some resellers pricing at $1 below the recommended price.
-According to the HK Newspaper Hawkers Association, the situation has lasted through to 2008, and some 10% of sellers maintain the cut price despite the change in the prevailing economic climate.
-The Association urges a return to resale price maintenance.
+According to the HK Newspaper Hawkers Association, the situation lasted through to 2008, when around 10% of sellers maintained the cut price despite the change in the prevailing economic climate.
+The Association urged a return to resale price maintenance.

 Chinese-language newspapers

-Newspapers in Hong Kong are known to follow a particular political stance, with most being either pro-Beijing or pro-democracy.
-Some newspapers are completely neutral, or are oriented towards finance or religion.
-A few papers, such as Oriental Daily, Apple Daily, and The Sun are known for their sensational style, such as publishing gory pictures (e.g., of road accidents or murder scenes), and engaging in borderline obscene coverage (including "prostitution guides") on a regular basis.